hhandika/gc-counter/README.md

 ## Usage

 ### Installation
 You only need a single binary file to run the application.
 To run the application, you can registered it in your path variable or put it in the same folder of your fasta file.
-The command is simple: program name (space) fasta-file (space) filename for the result.
+The command is simple: program name (space) /fasta-file/ (space) /filename for the result/.
 No need to add the extension name for the output.

 ```
 gc-counter COIII.fasta result